Photo and Video Consent Forms for Child Care

 • Scenario 1: With a clear consent policy.
 Before posting the photo on your program's Facebook page, your staff quickly checks the consent forms.
 They see that one child in the photo does not have permission for social media.
 They choose a different, equally wonderful photo where all children have the necessary consent.
 Families appreciate the beautiful post, and the privacy of every child is respected.

 • Scenario 2: Without a clear consent policy.
 The staff posts the photo without checking.
-The parent of the child without consent sees the post and is upset, feeling their privacy has been violated.
+The family of the child without consent sees the post and is upset, feeling their privacy has been violated.
 This erodes trust and could lead to a difficult conflict.

 These examples highlight how having a robust consent system in place prevents problems and reinforces your program's commitment to safety and respect.